War crimes in the Myanmar civil war (2021–present): Junta

 In March 2022, army troops tortured and executed at least 30 villagers during the Pinlaung massacre in Shan State, including 3 Buddhist monks.
 In mid-April, Myanmar Air Force bombed a celebration gathering during the Pazigyi massacre in Sagaing Region, killing at least 165 civilians, including several children, days before Thingyan, the Burmese new year.
 The junta's spokesperson General Zaw Min Tun stated that they chose to attack the village as the village was allegedly opening a PDF office.
 The United Nations condemned the attack, citing a disregard of the military's duty to protect civilians.

-On 22 March 2025, an airstrike targeted a clinic in the village Hnan Khar in Magway, Myanmar, killing 11 people including a doctor.
+On 22 March 2025, an airstrike targeted a clinic in the village Hnan Khar in Magway, killing 11 people including a doctor.

 In April 2025, in the span of one week, the Myanmar military carried airstrikes on villages of Kywegyan, Sinkhaung, Gazat, and Masein in the Kalewa Township, Sagaing, killing at least five people and injured several others.

 On 12 May 2025, at least 22 civilians, including 20 children and two teachers, were killed in an airstrike on a school by the Myanmar Air Force in the village of Oe Htein Kwin, Tabayin in the Sagaing Region.

+On 10 December 2025, at least 33 civilians were killed in an airstrike on a hospital by Myanmar Air Force in Mrauk U township of Rakhine State.

+On 10 July 2026, at least 20 PDF fighters were killed between Taungtha and Chauk townships.
+Although the Tatmadaw claimed the rebels were killed in battle, independent analysis of drone footage indicated that some were captured alive before being shot down.

 Anti-junta

-On 21 February 2024, 2 members of the Karenni Nationalities Defense Force murdered a Free Burma Rangers aid worker.
+On 21 February 2024, two members of the Karenni Nationalities Defence Force murdered a Free Burma Rangers aid worker.
 They were court-martialed by the KNDF and sentenced to 20 years in prison.

 On August 5 and 6, 2024, Arakan Army forces launched attacks along the Myanmar-Bangladesh border, targeting thousands of fleeing Rohingya civilians.
 According to eyewitnesses and survivors, these assaults resulted in over a hundred deaths, including women and children, as they sought refuge in Bangladesh.
 In 2025, Human Rights Watch and Fortify Rights accused the Arakan Army of committing widespread abuses against Rohingya civilians in Arakan which includes forced labor, extortion, arbitrary detention, and recruitment of minors.
 Rohingyas were subjected to movement restrictions, property seizure and forced conscription disguised as “self-defense training.”
 Leaked videos and survivor testimonies revealed torture, executions and beheadings in AA detention centre.
 The AA also allegedly burned Rohingya villages in Buthidaung leading to massive displacement.
 The claims were denied by the Arakan Army.

 On 10 July 2025, 8 members of a Shwebo District-based Local PDF were sentenced to 20 years in prison with hard labor for the murder of Catholic priest, Father Donald Martin.